Destiny 2: Lightfall: Gameplay

-Beyond Light (2020) introduced the game's first Darkness subclass, Stasis, which used items called Aspects and Fragments to give the player more customization of how Stasis could be used; during The Witch Queen, the original Light powers of Void, Solar, and Arc were revamped to be given the same Aspect and Fragment system as Stasis.
+Beyond Light (2020) introduced the game's first Darkness subclass, Stasis, which used items called Aspects and Fragments to give the player more customization of how Stasis could be used; during The Witch Queen, the original Light subclasses of Void, Solar, and Arc were revamped to be given the same Aspect and Fragment system as Stasis.
 Lightfall added a brand new, second Darkness subclass called Strand, which also features this modularity.
-Strand's powers are based on entanglement and unweaving via manipulation of reality through an extra-dimensional matrix called the Weave.
+Strand's powers are based on unraveling, suspending, and severing opponents via manipulation of reality through an extra-dimensional matrix called the Weave.
 One such power is a grappling hook-like ability that allows Guardians to grapple onto environmental features or other characters, enabling new forms of movement.
 Each of the main character classes gain a new subclass based on Strand: Berserkers for Titans, who can use twin Strand blades to quickly slice through enemies through their "Bladefury" super; Broodweavers for Warlocks, who can unleash Strand missiles which explode into creatures called Threadlings upon impact through their "Needlestorm" super; and Threadrunners for Hunters, who can summon a Strand rope dart to lash enemies with through their "Silkstrike" super.

-Across the board, Lightfall introduced adjustments to game difficulty levels for endgame content (Nightfalls and raids, for example) and based on Bungie's monitoring of activities to date.
-Rather than setting and capping these activities at a given level, higher-difficulty activities are only be available to players above certain power levels.
-Further, Guardians' Power level is given a penalty based on the difficulty level, making them more vulnerable and less damaging to enemies.
-Accompanying these changes include an improved system of rewards to make the challenging content more worthwhile to complete.
-Elemental burns, which were originally fixed based on the activity, are now split into season-long and weekly rotating surges (increases for Guardians' damage) and threats (increases for enemy damage).
-Special overcharged weapons grant additional damage during periods where its element is surging.
+Across the board, Lightfall introduced adjustments to game difficulty levels for endgame content (e.g., Nightfalls and raids) and based on Bungie's monitoring of activities to date.
+Rather than setting and capping these activities at a given level, higher-difficulty activities became only available to players above certain Power levels.
+Further, Guardians' Power level was given a penalty based on the difficulty level, making them more vulnerable and less damaging to enemies.
+Accompanying these changes included an improved system of rewards to make the challenging content more worthwhile to complete.
+Elemental burns, which were originally fixed based on the activity, were split into season-long and weekly rotating surges (increases for Guardians' damage) and threats (increases for enemy damage).
+Special overcharged weapons granted additional damage during periods where its element was surging.

-Among gameplay improvements, Lightfall adds an in-game loadout feature, which previously were performed through third-party applications that interfaced with Destiny 2.
+Among gameplay improvements, Lightfall added an in-game loadout feature, which previously were performed through third-party applications that interfaced with Destiny 2.
 This allows players to set pre-determined armor and weapon sets, including all mods and appearance modifiers, making it easy to switch between various loadouts for various activities.
-Lightfall will also introduce an improved in-game "looking for group" (LFG) feature before the release of the next expansion, The Final Shape (2024), which will allow players to easily find other players to engage with content that is designed for matchmaking.
+During Season 23, Lightfall introduced an improved in-game "looking for group" (LFG) feature which allows players to easily find other players to engage with content that is designed for matchmaking; the beta for the in-game fireteam finder feature began on November 30, 2023, with its full release in January 2024.
 A commendation system was also introduced to allow players to provide positive recognition and accolades to other players after an activity has been completed.
-These new features are layered atop a new Guardian level system which is designed to reflect how much expertise the player has with Destiny 2, and also serves as a new player onboarding system, with some features locked out until the player has reached a specific Guardian level.
+These new features were layered atop a new Guardian level system which was designed to reflect how much expertise a player had with Destiny 2, and also serves as a new player onboarding system, with some features locked out until the player has reached a specific Guardian level.